 Nearly half of all online victims of online fraud this year will be businesses like EcoReco that make less than $5 million, according to Cybersource, an ecommerce credit card payment system management company.
 And merchants like Jay, who sell physical products like his 2000 MPGe lithium battery-powered personal electric vehicle , will make up 61% of those targeted, the report says.
 (EcoReco also sells a 34-pound scooter with a higher grade battery and longer range.)

 The most common solution for online retailers losing money is to hire a fraud detection company that will provide them with fraud scoring.
 The difference with Signifyd is that it guarantees every transaction it approves.
-After evaluating each prospective customer’s purchase and payment credentials it leverages real-time machine learning to incorporate external data and compare those credentials to Signifyd’s database of more than 10,000 merchants.
+After evaluating each prospective customer’s purchase and payment credentials it leverages real-time machine learning to incorporate external data and compare those credentials to Signifyd’s database of thousands of merchants.
 With superior data and specialized risk analysts Signifyd can instantaneously approve and guarantee more orders than merchants can by themselves, says Raj Ramanand, co-founder & CEO of the San Jose based fraud protection company.

 “Nobody at EcoReco actually has to do anything,” says Ramanand.
 “We’re integrated with them at the ecommerce platform level.
 Where you use a shopping cart to buy their scooters is where we get our data directly.”